 If you are experiencing financial hardship, don’t lie!
 It is okay to talk to the IRS about it.
 They might not let you off the hook, but there are ways out.
 For example, they can consider giving you offers in compromise, allowing you to settle your debt for a lesser amount than you owe them.
-However, you will not get an offer in compromise or get your debt cancelled if you have assets that give you significant income.
-If you cannot explain to the IRS why you were unable to settle the debts, they can label your case as not collectable.
-The good thing with this is that wage garnishment, tax levies, and liens are put hold on your property.
-It can buy you time to source out money to start settling your debt.
+However, you will not get an offer in compromise or get your debt canceled if you have assets that give you significant income.
+If you cannot explain to the IRS why you were unable to settle the debts, they can label your case as not collectible.
+The good thing with this is that wage garnishment, tax levies, and liens are put on hold on your property.
+It can buy you time to source money to start settling your debt.

 Figure out on how you can lower your tax or penalties